subbaparitala/graphql-tutorial/README.md

 # Let's build our first GraphQL API in RoR
-GraphQL is taking the world by storm... well, maybe.
 The adoption of GraphQL seems to be increasing and that means we should be aware of it and understand it.

  In this article, we'll accomplish the following things: